-CageFS is extremely powerful at stopping most information disclosure attacks, where hacker can read sensitive files like /etc/passwd.
+CageFS is extremely powerful at stopping most information disclosure attacks, where a hacker could read sensitive files like /etc/passwd.

 Yet, CageFS does not work in each and every situation.
-For example, on cPanel servers, it is not enabled in webdav server, cPanel file manager & webmail, as well as some FTP servers don’t include proper change rooting.
+For example, on cPanel servers, it is not enabled in WebDAV server, cPanel file manager and webmail, as well as some FTP servers don’t include proper change rooting.

 Starting with CL6 kernel 2.6.32-604.16.2.lve1.3.45, you can prevent such attacks by preventing user from creating symlinks & hardlinks to files that they don’t own.

 This is done by set following kernel options to 1: